 Straps & Bracelets

-Other things that can affect the way the size of the watch is experienced are the type of strap or metal band, the width of the strap, weather or not it has same tone stitching or contrasting tone stitchwork.
+Other things that can affect the way the size of the watch is experienced are the type of strap or metal band, the width of the strap, and whether or not it has the same tone stitching or contrasting tone stitchwork.
 Metal bracelets will usually look chunkier than a leather or fabric (NATO) strap.
 Straps are usually made to be about 50% of the width of the case so that they look proportional.

 The length of the strap or bracelet is also an important part of a watch’s sizing.